ejsong37/ANEVA-h/README.md

 install.packages(c("pracma", "progress"))
 ```

-* Clone this [repository](https://github.com/ejsong37/ASEQC/) and navigate to the ASEQC folder.
+* Clone this [repository](https://github.com/ejsong37/ANEVA-h/) and navigate to the ANEVA-h folder.

 ### Input Files
 ***

 Both refcounts and altcounts are tab-separated (TSV) files with an index column and a column `name` containing the names of genes in addition to the columns for each sample.
 Ref counts will have the reference allele counts, and Alt counts will have the alternative allele counts from ASE Data.
-Use the included prepare_ase_input.py file to create compatible input files if necessary

 The format is outlined below: